ThyFriendlyFox/dynabot/README.md

      ```

 2. **Running DynaBot**:
-   - Navigate to the project directory.
+   - Navigate to the project directory in the terminal.
    - Run `python main.py` to start the interactive CLI.

 ## Function Library